brianhigh/computing_bootcamp/R/databases.md

 ## Create `private` Schema

+In this example, we are using a `private` schema.
+The word *schema*, as used in the context of PostgreSQL, means a container for tables within the database.

+We could call this schema just about anything, but we will call it `private` for clarity and simplicity.

 If this is the first time you are using your database, you will need to create your `private` schema.
 This is a place for you to work that only you can access.